-- WRT OTN OTN Transparency Perception - 1.
-There is no known issue for OTN. - 1.
-The effect of CWMs is no different from what happens in an MLD PCS. - 2.
-The CL108 FEC is bandwidth neutral. - WRT FlexE 25G RS FEC Idle insertion/deletion may be inconsistent with FlexE - 1.
-FlexE layers on top of IEEE Ethernet PHY types, and must accommodate those definitions. - 2.
-FlexE proposal is embryonic, and therefore subject to definition. - 1.
+- WRT FlexE 25G RS FEC Idle insertion/deletion may be inconsistent with FlexE - 1.
+FlexE layers on top of IEEE Ethernet PHY types, and must accommodate those definitions. - 1.
+FlexE requires an Ethernet PHY to disable the 64/66b codecs.
+Therefore, IEEE 25GE PHYs are not compatible with FlexE. - 1.
+All IEEE BASE-R type PHYs are not compatible with FlexE. - 2.
 There may be other incompatibilities. - 2.
-FlexE requires an Ethernet PHY to disable the 64/66b codecs.
-Therefore, IEEE 25GE PHYs are not compatible with FlexE. - 3.
+FlexE proposal is embryonic, and therefore subject to definition. - 3.
 What is the relevance and the BMP for FlexE in 802.3by? - 4.
-FlexE considerations are out of scope for 802.3by. - CONCLUSION: No value in making a change either for OTN or FlexE.
+FlexE considerations are out of scope for 802.3by.

+• CONCLUSION: No value in making a change either for FlexE.